 - Link Working, Care Navigation and Social Prescribing

-Students may go on to work for organisations such as local or national government, the third sector or National Health Service.
-Alternatively, students may wish to develop their own social enterprise related to public health, mental health and wellbeing.
+Graduates may currently work or go on to work in many different settings, including local or national government, the third sector, or National Health Service.
+Alternatively, students may wish to develop their own social enterprise in the field of public health, mental health and/or wellbeing.

 Fees & funding

 You do not have to pay your tuition fees upfront.

 Wrexham Glyndŵr University’s tuition fees for 2022/23 are £5940.

 The fees you pay and the support available will depend on a number of different factors.
 Full information can be found on our fees & funding page.

 You can see the full programme specification here.

 If you are applying as an European / International Student, and live outside of the UK, you should make your application through our online application system, Centurus.